 - Utility payments under service agreements dated before February 15, 2020 to the extent they are deductible on Form 1040 Schedule C (business utility payments).

-Treasury guidance indicates you must have claimed (or be entitled to claim) a deduction for such expenses on your 2019 Form 1040 Schedule C for them to be a permissible use during the eight-week period following the first disbursement of the loan.
-Note there is some ambiguity in the Treasury guidance regarding forgiveness for these additional expenses.
-Additional guidance will hopefully address this.
+Treasury guidance indicates you must have claimed (or be entitled to claim) a deduction for such expenses on your 2019 Form 1040 Schedule C for them to be considered for forgiveness.

 What Reduces Forgiveness?

 EIDL: You must subtract any grant (advance) received from the SBA under the Economic Injury Disaster Loan (EIDL) program for forgiveness purposes.
 (An EIDL loan does not reduce forgiveness but should be used for a different purpose and/or timeframe.)
 If you have applied but not received an EIDL grant (advance), enter $0.
 Currently there is no guidance explaining what to do if you receive an EIDL grant after you have applied for forgiveness.